24 Best and Worst Instant Oatmeals

 Quaker Real Medleys Supergrains Maple Pecan Raisin Flavored Oatmeal

-We love Bob’s Red Mill as much as any foodie, but we were disappointed to see they use “natural maple flavor” and “caramel color” instead of real maple syrup to flavor their mix.
-Quaker plays the same “natural flavor” card, but they also were docked for having a whopping 18 grams of sugar in their cup offering.
+We love Quaker as much as any oatmeal-lover, but we were disappointed to see they use "natural flavor" instead of maple syrup to flavor their mix.
+They also were docked for having a whopping 18 grams of sugar in their cup offering.
 For a breakfast of champions, go gourmet with Straw Propeller, made simply with gluten free rolled oats, organic maple sugar, and sea salt.

 Apple and Cinnamon